slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Analysis is an art, not a science.

 The main problem with analysis is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.
-Everyone is biased.

 > *'Believe only half of what you see and nothing that you hear.' -- Edgar Allan Poe*